 Since the brain can shift during surgery, brain-mapping techniques and intraoperative MRI create accurate pictures of the brain that guide the neurosurgeon in effectively removing only the tumor and avoiding any functional brain tissue, to preserve motor function, language and other important brain functions.

-In computer-assisted brain surgery, your Mayo Clinic treatment team uses imaging technologies, such as magnetic resonance imaging (MRI), intraoperative MRI, computerized tomography (CT) and positron emission tomography (PET) scans, to create a 3-D model of your brain.
+In computer-assisted brain surgery, surgeons use imaging technologies, such as magnetic resonance imaging (MRI), intraoperative MRI, computerized tomography (CT) and positron emission tomography (PET) scans, to create a 3D model of your brain.
 This may be done before, or in some cases during, your surgery.

 This model allows your brain surgeon (neurosurgeon) to plan the safest way to treat your condition.
 During your surgery, the computer system precisely guides your surgeon to the area(s) of your brain requiring treatment.

 Why it's done

 Computer-assisted brain surgery is used to treat a variety of conditions affecting the brain, including brain tumors, Parkinson's disease, essential tremor, epilepsy and arteriovenous malformations.

 If you have a brain tumor, your surgeon may combine computer-assisted surgery with awake brain surgery.

-Mayo Clinic neurosurgeons also use computer-assisted techniques to treat brain tumors, arteriovenous malformations, and other lesions with precisely focused beams of radiation using stereotactic radiosurgery.
+Mayo Clinic neurosurgeons also use computer-assisted techniques to treat brain tumors, arteriovenous malformations, and other lesions with precisely focused beams of radiation using brain stereotactic radiosurgery.